How To Add Legal Pages To Your WordPress Site

 Important

-If hiring a lawyer to create your online legal documentation is out of your budget, consider implementing at least some kind of basic legal protection on your website until you can afford legal services.
+If hiring legal experts to create your legal pages is out of your budget, then at least consider implementing some basic form of legal protection on your site until you can afford legal services.

 We want your website to be legally safe!

-Download the Legal Pages Generator tool below (for FREE!), or consider choosing one of the better solutions we discuss in this article, such as using legal page templates, or plugins - see section below.
+Download the FREE Legal Pages Generator software below, or choose one of the better solutions we discuss in this article, such as using legal documents, or a WordPress plugin - see section below.

 Legal Pages Generator